×

 Creating a machine pool

-A default machine pool is created when you install a Red Hat OpenShift Service on AWS (ROSA) cluster.
+A machine pool is created when you install a Red Hat OpenShift Service on AWS (ROSA) cluster.
 After installation, you can create additional machine pools for your cluster by using OpenShift Cluster Manager or the ROSA CLI (rosa).

 Creating a machine pool using OpenShift Cluster Manager